KonstantinosBenekos/Big_Data/READ.md

 This repository holds all files related to the completed assignments of the subject of 'Managing Big Data,' taught at the Master's program 'Applied Econometrics & Data Analysis' of the University of Patras, Department of Economics.

+The programming languages utilized throughout the assignments are R and Python.

 Assignmet 1:

 Folder "Big_Data_Project_1", holds all files related to the first assignment.